FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 TCP
 ++++++++++++++++

-**Base Jog**: In the base coordinate system, you can click the corresponding coordinate system button to control the robot, move in a straight line on the X, Y, and Z axes or rotate around RX, RY, and RZ.
+**Base Jog**: In the base coordinate system, the robot can be controlled by long pressing the corresponding coordinate system button, move in a straight line on the X, Y, and Z axes or rotate around RX, RY, and RZ.
 The function of Base jogging is similar to that of single-axis jogging in Joint motion.
 As shown in figure below.

 .. image:: teaching_pendant_software/030.png
    :width: 3in